Terms & Conditions

 (g) failing any notice to the contrary, the date which is seven (7) days following the date of any Invoice given to the Customer by the Seller.

-6.5 Payment may be made by cash, cheque, bank cheque, electronic/on-line banking, credit card (plus a surcharge of a maximum of one and a half percent 1.5% of the the Price), or by any other method as directed by the Customer to the Seller.
+6.5 Payment may be made by cash, bank transfer, electronic/on-line banking, credit card (plus a surcharge of a maximum of one and a half percent 1.5% of the the Price), or by any other method as directed by the Customer to the Seller.

 6.6 Unless otherwise stated the Price does not include GST.
 In addition to the Price that the Customer must pay to the Seller an amount equal to any GST the Seller must pay for any supply by the Seller under this or any other agreement for the sale of the Goods.
 The Customer must pay GST, without deduction or set off of any other amounts, at the same time and on the same basis as the Customer pays the Price.
 In addition, the Customer must pay any other taxes and duties that may be applicable in addition to the Price except where they are expressly included in the Price.